Strada collaborates with students, policymakers, educators, and employers across the U.S. to strengthen the link between education and opportunity.

-Dave Clayton is senior vice president of research at Strada Education Network.
+Dave Clayton is senior vice president of research at Strada Education Foundation.

 Clayton leads a research team that conducts primary and secondary research to learn what students need so that educators, policymakers, employers, innovators, funders, and others can all share in the success of students well beyond completion of their credentials and degrees.
 Their work pays special attention to strengthening connections between education and the workforce.